Get your home holiday-ready 🎄 SEE ALL IDEAS

 How to Remove Drywall Anchors

 While some types of drywall anchors can be removed, not all can be easily pulled out.
-Here are a few types of anchors and some effective methods outlining how to get anchors out of drywall.
-If you aren’t sure which type of drywall anchor you have or if it’s not cooperating with the removal method, then move on and follow the steps for how to push a drywall anchor through the wall, below.
+Here are a few types of common anchors you may have in your home, and some effective methods for removing them.
+If you aren’t sure which type of drywall anchor you have or if it’s not cooperating with the removal method, follow the steps below that explain how to push a drywall anchor through the wall.

 Use the screw that’s been inserted into the expansion drywall anchor to help ease the plastic anchor out of the drywall.

-1. Ease the screw out of the plastic anchor about ¼ inch.
+1. Using a screwdriver or drill, gently back the screw out of the plastic anchor about ¼ inch.

 2. Grip the exposed screw shaft with needle-nose pliers.

-3. Gently pull the screw and anchor out of the drywall.
+Woman uses needle-nose pliers to pull a screw and expansion anchor out of the wall.

 1. Insert the appropriate screwdriver into the head.